JevaG/Burger-Builder-app/README.md

 This is a single page application built using React JS and ReduxJS.

+Which deployed on Google FireBase: [Ready to order a delicious burger !?](https://my-burger-burger-fd244.web.app/)

-Which looks like this
+And looks like this

 ![](public/myburgerscr.png)

-Deployed on Google FireBase: [Ready to order a delicious burger !?](https://my-burger-burger-fd244.web.app/)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).